miminar/sdh-insecure-registry-for-vflow/README.md

 Please refer to the [SAP Data Hub 2.X on OpenShift Container Platform knowledge base article](https://access.redhat.com/articles/3630111) for more information.

+## How it works

+Once deployed, the `vflow-observer` pod will modify all the existing pipeline modeler deployments and pods in the `SDH_NAMESPACE` project in a way that the vflow registry is marked as insecure.
+This will terminate existing pipeline modeler pods and spawn new ones.
+Once the modified pods are running, all the subsequents pushes to the insecure registry will succeed as long as there are no other issues.

+The `vflow-observer` will then continue to watch `SDH_NAMESPACE` project and will modify any newly created pipeline modeler deployments and pods in the same way.

 ## Usage

+The `insecure-registry-for-vflow-template.yaml` template can be deployed before, during or after SAP Data Hub's installation either in the same namespace/project or in a different one.

+### Deploying in the Data Hub project

-If running the observer in the same namespace as Data Hub, instantiate the template as is in the desired namespace:
+If running the observer in the same namespace/project as Data Hub, instantiate the template as is in the desired namespace:

     oc project $SDH_NAMESPACE
     oc process -f https://raw.githubusercontent.com/miminar/sdh-insecure-registry-for-vflow/master/insecure-registry-for-vflow-template.yaml \
        | oc create -f -

+### Deploying in a different project

 If running in a different/new namespace/project, instantiate the template with parameters `SDH_NAMESPACE` and `NAMESPACE`, e.g.: